 The concept of the ZERO BRINE project was described in the grant agreement 730390.
 In order to proceed from a concept to a full-scale design, a pilot scale research is usually required.
-The units for both Site 01 and Site 02 were designed based on series of requirements that were produced and explained in previous deliverables.
-Specifically, the first two steps for the design of all units were the wastewater characterization (physiochemical analyses) of the influent water for both sites (deliverable D2.2) and the simulation with PHREEQC of the chemical processes that can occur in the influent water as well as in the streams produced form all process units (deliverable D2.1).
+The units for both Site 01 and Site 02 were designed based on a series of requirements that were defined and explained in previous deliverables.
+Specifically, the first two steps for the design of all units were the wastewater characterization (physiochemical analyses) of the influent water for both sites (deliverable D2.2) and the simulation with PHREEQC of the chemical processes that can occur in the influent water as well as in the streams produced from all process units (deliverable D2.1).
 The third step were bench scale tests (BST) that took place for all units aiming to address preliminary design questions.
-Then, the design of each component consisting of complete piping and instrumentation diagrams (P&IDs) and a detailed description of the control philosophy took place and is available in deliverable D2.4.
-In the following sub-chapters the design fundamentals and control philosophy followed for each unit component of site 01 and site 02 pilots are summarized.
+Then, the design of each component consisting of complete piping and instrumentation diagrams (P&IDs) and a detailed description of the control philosophy was carried out and is presented in deliverable D2.4.
+In the following sub-chapters the design fundamentals and control philosophy followed for each unit component of Site 01 and Site 02 pilots are summarized.